-The context of university teaching and management is the result of numerous changes in past decades.
-The quantitative and qualitative increase in the university offer in the 80s meant a growth in the number of students and professors, as well as the incorporation of new study plans adapted to the technological, cultural and social changes.
-The new university management model in the 90s was the paradigm of the quality improvement of the teaching service.
+In recent decades there have been numerous changes in the context of university teaching.
+In the 80s, the globalization of higher education meant the quantitative and qualitative increase in the university offer.
+The University experienced a growth in the number of students and professors, as well as the incorporation of new study plans adapted to the technological, cultural and social changes.
+In the 90s, the paradigm of the new university management model was the quality improvement of the teaching service.
 Concepts of business management were adapted, such as continuous improvement, process assessment and quality standards.
-The 21st Century has begun with the process of convergence towards the European Higher Education Area (EHEA).
+The 21st.
+Century has begun with the process of convergence towards the European Higher Education Area (EHEA).
 This context means that important methodological changes, the involvement of the university institutions and the development and use of information and communication technologies (ICT) have become key elements to achieve success in the teaching-learning process.
-As Hernández, González and Guerra (2006) remark, this change in the EHEA is, mainly, a cultural change, a new vision of the professor-student relationship that implies a conception of learning in higher education in line with the changing demands of the labor environment and a new model of university management.